Learning Agile Gate Traversal via Analytical Optimal Policy Gradient: EXPERIMENTS

 \subsubsection{MPC and high-level decision variable settings}

 We define the MPC forward and backward problems with CasADi \cite{andersson2019casadi} and acados \cite{verschueren2022acados}, and choose qpOASES as the QP solver.
-The MPC prediction step is $0.1\ s$ and the horizon is $20$.
+The MPC prediction step is $0.1$ s and the horizon is $20$.
 The nominal quadrotor dynamics are implemented in the training.
 The high-level weights variables are given by the output of scaled sigmoid functions at the last layer of the NN.

 The NN is pre-trained to output an initial reference pose at the center of the gate with zero rotation.
-Benefiting from the use of MPC and Safe-PDP, we are able to impose a hard constraint on the quadrotor’s z-axis position between $0.5\ m$ and $2\ m$, to avoid colliding with the test room ceiling and floor.
+Benefiting from the use of MPC and Safe-PDP, we are able to impose a hard constraint on the quadrotor’s z-axis position between $0.5$ m and $2$ m, to avoid colliding with the test room ceiling and floor.
 This constraint is essential in our relatively confined real-world environment.